YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 AIOBUFSTUCK, AIOBUFSTUCK, Waited mmmm minutes for PID: pppp to finish AIO disk write of block: bbbb

-All GT.M Components Warning: PID pppp did not receive a response from the I/O system after waiting for mmmm minutes.
+All YottaDB Components Warning: PID pppp did not receive a response from the I/O system after waiting for mmmm minutes.
 Block bbbb cannot accept further updates until the I/O completes.

 Action: Examine the I/O subsystem characteristics for tuning or hardware problems, or competing activities.